The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Bird cherry blossom

-The cherry tree grows in northern and central China, the wild species are fairly bitter in taste and so were used mainly for medicines.
+The cherry tree grows in northern and central China, the fruits of the wild species are fairly bitter in taste and so were used mainly for medicines.
 Its name in Chinese means ‘baby peach’.
 A color of a woman’s lips are often likened to a cherry and in general is associated with youthful beauty.
-It is considered one of the flowers in the garden of the Queen Mother of the West and from that longevity.
+It is considered one of the flowers in the garden of the Queen Mother of the West and from that an association with longevity.
 The phrase ‘eating cherries’ has to be used with care as it is another euphemism for making love.

 Chrysanthemum